maheha/NGO-GRC-Toolkit/README.md

 **Most importantly, your privacy is paramount.** This tool runs entirely in your web browser.
 No data is ever sent to a server, and no cookies are used.
 Your information remains on your computer at all times.

+Click the Codepen live demo button above this section to try it out!
 ## Key Features

 * **Guided 4-Step Process:** A simple wizard that walks you through creating your GRC documentation.